 Fabien Goulay, Ph.D.

-Dr. Goulay received his PhD from the University of Rennes (France) under the direction of Dr Bertrand Rowe and continued as a postdoctoral fellow in the group of Prof. Stephen Leone at UC Berkeley and with Dr Hope A. Michelsen at Sandia National Laboratories.
-His research at WVU focuses on the understanding of combustion radical processes in the gas phase and at the surface of nanoparticles.
+Dr. Goulay received his PhD from the University of Rennes (France) under the direction of Dr Bertrand Rowe and continued as a postdoctoral fellow first in the group of Prof. Stephen Leone at UC Berkeley and then with Dr Hope A. Michelsen at Sandia National Laboratories.
+He joined the faculty at WVU in 2011 as an assistant professor and was promoted to associate professor in 2017.